 Some collections were sent to us uncatalogued, as was the case with the Addison and

 Brent collections.
 Over the course of more than a year, the crew at St. Mary's College

-catalogued and analyzed these artifacts in accordance to the MAC Lab system.
+cataloged these artifacts in accordance with the MAC Lab system.
 But due to

-time constraints it was impossible to re-catalogue every collection, so for many
+time constraints it was impossible to re-catalog every collection so, for many

-collections we had to rely on the original catalogued material.
+collections, we had to rely on the original cataloged material.
 If we had to modify

-the original catalogue to fit into our database specifications, as was the case with the
+the original catalog to fit into our database specifications, as was the case with the